bguesman/docsify-test/docs/quickstart/quickstart.md

 Click the preset button---the little sliders in the upper right hand corner of the component---and select any of the presets you are interested in.
 You'll notice a null reference error that pops up.
 This is because you have to re-drag the sky and fog volume onto the component when you select a new preset, like so.

+> Starting in v1.1.4, dragging the volume over on preset selection is no longer necessary.

 <div class="img-block">
     <div class="img-row">
         <div class="img-col"><img src="img/quickstart/drag_volume.jpg"/></div>